viadeo/kasper-framework/doc/source/manual/Develop with Kasper/Queries.rst

 .. code-block:: java
     :linenos:

-    @XKasperServiceFilter( global = true ) // Will be applied to all query services public class IdEraserResponseFilter implements ResponseFilter<HasAnIdResult> {
+    @XKasperServiceFilter( global = true ) // Will be applied to all query handlers public class IdEraserResponseFilter implements ResponseFilter<HasAnIdResult> {

         @Override